 SAA’s Online Seminar Series offers free and fee-based professional development opportunities designed for students and archaeologists seeking to enhance their skill sets or knowledge base.

-One-hour seminars are free to SAA members.
-Knowledge Series seminars, also free to members, are unique opportunities within the Online Seminar Series to hear from some of the most prominent archaeologists in our field.
+One-hour seminars are free to SAA members and available to non-members for a fee.
+Knowledge Series and Rising Scholars seminars, free and exclusive to members, are unique opportunities within the Online Seminar Series to hear from prominent and upcoming archaeologists in our field.
 Two-hour seminars are available to SAA members and non-members for a fee.
-All lectures are delivered remotely through the WebEx videoconferencing application.
+All lectures are delivered remotely through Zoom.

 Please be aware when registering, all times are in the Eastern Time Zone.